-checkColormapCompatibility Check compatibility between ExperimentColorMap and Summarized-Experiment objects checkColormapCompatibility(ecm, se)
+Check compatibility between ExperimentColorMap and Summarized-Experiment objects ecm An ExperimentColorMap. se A SingleCellExperiment.

 This function compares a pair of ExperimentColorMap and SingleCellExperiment objects, and examines whether all of the assays, colData, and rowData defined in the ExperimentColorMap object exist in the SingleCellExperiment object.